Not sure you'll make friends at uni? Here's some advice from other students

 Settling in to uni life

+But for many people it can take a while for things to click into place.
 The first few weeks of uni can be a bit full-on, so don’t panic if you don’t take to uni life immediately or feel instantly ‘at home’ – this will come with time.

 If you’re more introverted, it can also feel particularly exhausting spending so much time meeting new people and being sociable, so make sure to build some quiet time into your schedule to recharge your batteries.

+A big difference between uni and college is that your uni campus will be much bigger.
 A lot of students also worry about their first lecture; finding the right place and walking into the lecture hall alone can feel a bit daunting, but this will be a great opportunity to start bonding with your course mates!